Crypto-TII/TLS1.3/src/readme.md

 Then copy the contents of this archive to the same directory, in particular client.cpp and tls*.*

 Set the verbosity of the output in tls1_3.h to IO_DEBUG.

+Decide which crypto providers to use.

+If using only the miracl library

+	cp tls_sal_m.xpp tls_sal.cpp

+If using miracl+libsodium

+	cp tls_sal_ms.xpp tls_sal.cpp

+If using miracl+tiicrypto

+	cp tls_sal_mt.xpp tls_sal.cpp

 Build the tls library and the client app by

 	g++ -O2 -c tls*.cpp
-	ar rc tls.a tls_protocol.o tls_keys_calc.o tls_sockets.o tls_cert_chain.o tls_client_recv.o tls_client_send.o tls_tickets.o tls_logger.o tls_cacerts.o tls_crypto_api.o tls_octads.o tls_x509.o
+	ar rc tls.a tls_protocol.o tls_keys_calc.o tls_sockets.o tls_cert_chain.o tls_client_recv.o tls_client_send.o tls_tickets.o tls_logger.o tls_cacerts.o tls_sal.o tls_octads.o tls_x509.o

+If using miracl only
 	g++ -O2 client.cpp tls.a core.a -o client

-Alternatively, if libsodium is available and installed, define USE_LIB_SODIUM in tls1_3.h and compile as
+If using miracl+libsodium

 	g++ -O2 client.cpp tls.a core.a -lsodium -o client

-Alternatively, if TIIcrypto is available and installed, define USE_LIB_TII in tls1_3.h and compile as
+If using miracl+TIIcrypto

-	g++ -O2 client.cpp tls.a core.a libtiicrypto-v2.3.0.1 -o client
+	g++ -O2 client.cpp tls.a core.a libtiicrypto-v2.3.0.a -o client

 Or by using CMake.
 If you follow this alternative, copy the header files into `vendor/miracl/includes`, and the `core.a` to `vendor/miracl/`